Purpose

 The primary purpose of the Quality Improvement Unit (QIU) is to provide post-approval monitoring and internal oversight, education and training to research professionals to assure that all OHRPP operations effectively support UCLA’s mandate to protect the rights and welfare of research participants.
 This includes compliance with institutional policies and procedures, and applicable federal, state and local laws pertaining to the protection of human subjects in research.
 The program consists of the following components:

-• On-site Review of Human Research Studies
+• For-cause Audits and Routine Monitoring of Human Research Studies

 • Handling of Complaints and Concerns About Human Subjects Research or the OHRPP